astro-informatics/ssht/src/python/SSHT_Python_Documentation.md

                         zoom_region=[np.sqrt(2.0)*2,np.sqrt(2.0)], str Method="MW")
 ~~~~

 Creates an `ndarray` of the mollweide projection of a spherical image and a mask array.
-This is usefull for plotting results.
+This is usefull for plotting results, not to be used for analysis on the plane.
 Elements in the signal `f` that are `NaN`s are marked in the mask.
 This allows one to plot these regions the color of their choice.

 Here is an example of using the function to plot real spherical data.